 Holding a B.Arch from Roger Williams University, a post-professional M.S. in architecture from Columbia University, and an Urbanism, Landscape, Ecology focused MDes (Distinction) from Harvard, Mike has extensive academic training in architecture and urban social sciences.
 He is also an experienced architect in practice, with high-level involvement across many project types.
 In addition to his professional experience, Mike served as a Planning Commissioner in Norwalk, CT from 2009-2012.
-He was previously a Research Assistant in the Urban Theory Lab GSD, Guest Critic for final studio reviews at several institutions, and a Teaching Assistant in the inaugural design studio for the Master in Design Engineering program at Harvard.
+He was previously a Research Assistant in the Urban Theory Lab GSD, Guest Critic for final studio reviews at several institutions, and a Teaching Fellow in Neil Brenner’s History and Theory of Urban Interventions course.

 In the 2018-2019 academic year, Mike will serve as Co-editor for New Geographies 10: Fallow, forthcoming fall 2018, and Adjunct Professor at Roger Williams University.